-In the case of creations pursuant to Cash Orders, to transfer the Total Basket Amount to the Trust's Vault Balance, the Liquidity Provider will transfer Bitcoin to one of the public key addresses associated with the Vault Balance and as provided by the Sponsor.
+In the case of creations pursuant to Cash Orders, to transfer the Total Basket Amount to the Trust's Vault Balance, the Liquidity Provider will transfer Ether to one of the public key addresses associated with the Vault Balance and as provided by the Sponsor.
 In the case of redemptions pursuant to Cash Orders, the same procedure is conducted, but in reverse, using the public key addresses associated with the wallet of the Liquidity Provider, and as provided by such party.
 All such transactions will be conducted on the Blockchain and parties acknowledge and agree that such transfers may be irreversible if done incorrectly.
 See "Part I-Item 1A.
-Risk Factors-Risk Factors Related to the Trust and the Shares-Bitcoin transactions are irrevocable and stolen or incorrectly transferred Bitcoins may be irretrievable.
-As a result, any incorrectly executed Bitcoin transactions could adversely affect the value of the Shares" in the Annual Report.
+Risk Factors-Risk Factors Related to the Trust and the Shares-ETH transactions are irrevocable and stolen or incorrectly transferred ETH may be irretrievable.
+As a result, any incorrectly executed ETH transactions could adversely affect the value of the Shares" in the Annual Report.

-In common with other spot Bitcoin exchange-traded products, the Trust is not at this time able to create and redeem shares via in-kind transactions with Authorized Participants, and there has yet to be definitive regulatory guidance on whether and how registered broker-dealers can hold and deal in Bitcoin in compliance with the federal securities laws.
-Subject to In-Kind Regulatory Approval, in the future the Trust may also create and redeem Baskets via In-Kind Orders, pursuant to which an Authorized Participant or its AP Designee would deposit Bitcoin directly with the Trust or receive Bitcoin directly from the Trust.
+In common with other spot digital asset exchange-traded products, the Trust is not at this time able to create and redeem shares via in-kind transactions with Authorized Participants, and there has yet to be definitive regulatory guidance on whether and how registered broker-dealers can hold and deal in Ether in compliance with the federal securities laws.
+Subject to In-Kind Regulatory Approval, in the future the Trust may also create and redeem Baskets via In-Kind Orders, pursuant to which an Authorized Participant or its AP Designee would deposit Ether directly with the Trust or receive Ether directly from the Trust.
 However, because In-Kind Regulatory Approval has not been obtained, at this time Baskets will not be created or redeemed through In-Kind Orders and will only be created or redeemed through Cash Orders.
 There can be no assurance as to when such regulatory clarity will emerge, or when NYSE Arca will seek or obtain such regulatory approval, if at all.
 See "Risk Factors-Risk Factors Related to the Trust and the Shares-The lack of ability to facilitate in-kind creations and redemptions of Shares could have adverse consequences for the Trust."

-Authorized Participants do not pay a transaction fee to the Trust in connection with the creation or redemption of Baskets, but there may be transaction fees associated with the validation of the transfer of Bitcoins by the Bitcoin Network, which will be paid by the Custodian in the case of redemptions and the Authorized Participant, its AP Designee or the Liquidity Provider in the case of creations.
+Authorized Participants do not pay a transaction fee to the Trust in connection with the creation or redemption of Baskets, but there may be transaction fees associated with the validation of the transfer of Ether by the Ethereum Network, which will be paid by the Custodian in the case of redemptions and the Authorized Participant, its AP Designee or the Liquidity Provider in the case of creations.
 Service providers may charge Authorized Participants or AP Designees administrative fees for order placement and other services related to the creation of Baskets.
-As discussed above, Authorized Participants will also pay the Variable Fee in connection with Cash Orders.
+As discussed above, Authorized Participants will also pay the Variable Fee in connection with Variable Fee Cash Orders.
+As discussed in further detail below under "-Creation Procedures-Actual Execution Cash Orders" and "-Redemption Procedures-Actual Execution Cash Orders", under certain circumstances Authorized Participants may also be required to deposit additional cash in the Cash Account, or be entitled to receive excess cash from the Cash Account, in connection with creations and redemptions pursuant to Actual Execution Cash Orders.
 Authorized Participants will receive no fees, commissions or other form of compensation or inducement of any kind from either the Sponsor or the Trust and no such person has any obligation or responsibility to the Sponsor or the Trust to effect any sale or resale of Shares.